lodybo/dotfiles/README.md

 - `vim`: for my Vim configuration.
 - `oh-my-zsh`: for my custom theme and the home of the `custom` folder with my aliases, functions and plugins.
 - `zsh`: for my Zsh configration.

+### npm
+There is also a step that will install npm binaries globally (like `rimraf` which I use all the time).
+The list for this is in `install.conf.yaml`.

 ## Credits
 Like mentioned earlier, my dotfiles are heavily influenced/based on other people's dotfiles repositories.